-To make your decision-making a little less dramatic, here’s the lowdown on three of the most desired kitchen worktop materials.
+To make your decision-making a little less dramatic, here’s the lowdown on the most desired types of kitchen worktop materials.

 Just saying ‘granite kitchen’ is enough to send shivers of envy down many people’s spines.
 It is a thing to which lots of householders aspire, a sign that they’ve ‘made it’.
 It’s not simply a sensible investment, it’s a feature which can be showed off and enjoyed for years and years to come.

 What is it?
 It’s a natural, igneous rock, formed of several different minerals which include quartz and feldspar.
 It is mined from locations all over the world and cut into manageable slabs which can more easily be used to create gorgeous worktops.

 Appearance: The beauty of granite is that no two pieces will ever be the same, due to the occurrence of mineral ‘inclusions’ and veins which feature throughout the stone and determine the colour (from Blue Pearl to Sahara Gold).
 Plus a highly-polished gloss finish looks stunning.